-With more than 20 years of experience in Supply Chain, Operations and Regional management, Kevin was most recently the Chief Operating Officer of a regional steel company.
-He is currently a small business consultant and Fractional COO that works with growing companies and entrepreneurs to streamline their operations and implement digital marketing strategies.
+With more than 20 years of experience in Supply Chain, Operations and Regional management, Kevin is currently the Director of Operations for a citrus grower and packing company, as well as a small business consultant and Fractional COO.
 Kevin also operates an aviation website designed for new and aspiring pilots.

 Brian started his love for guns as a little boy, but especially after his dad bought him his first BB gun at eight years old (and he didn’t shoot his eye out).
 After Brian was married, he and his wife decided to buy a handgun for home defense, but they both knew they wanted more training before they had a handgun and kids in the home.